Hellion (band): Ann Boleyn

-Mark II lineup
+Mark II lineup and concept album

 Although Screams in the Night gained substantial national and international radio airplay and television appearances, by the end of 1986, the new (Mark II) line-up began fighting about the band's musical direction.
 Members blamed Ann Boleyn's insistence on a European-style heavy metal direction, that included occult and antisocial themes in her lyrics, as the reason for their failure to secure a major-label recording deal.
 About this same time Niji Management fired Burn.
 A short time later, Burn disbanded, leaving Ray Schenck, Alan Barlam and Sean Kelley without a band.
 Anxious to get back to work, members of the band's original roster returned and entered The Record Plant in Los Angeles with their long-time friend Angelo Arcuri (who engineered the first three albums for Dio) and recorded the Postcards from the Asylum Mini-LP.
 At one point Hellion's remake of the Judas Priest track "Exciter", was listed on the play-lists of over 124 radio stations.
 Two months later, despite being over seven minutes long, "The Evil One" surpassed the earlier single, boasting listings on 128 U.S. stations.

 In 1988, Hellion returned to London, where they played three shows at The Marquee.
 The band also performed a series of successful club shows in the UK before touring Europe.